-Grape Observer is a wine journal that critically examines wine.
+Grape Observer is a wine journal containing many years of independent wine reviews offering a critical examination of wines tasted.
 It is written by Sean Mitchell who on matters of wine is a Wine and Spirits Education Trust certified wine educator and examiner, WSET diploma holder, WSET advanced certificate in wine and spirits holder and a past recipient of international and Australian wine scholarships from Bibendum PLB and Wine Communicators of Australia.

 Outstanding (★★★★★) wines sit on top of the quality hierarchy.
 This may be due to the length on the finish, complexity of expression, intensity of fruit, resounding typicity and harmonious balance.